CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

     - Pop-up task list.
     - Display task list and timer concomitantly on the same page.

-## Decision Outcome
+## Decision Outcome (bolded options indicate the features we decided to implement)

-### Accepted

-3. Draw our own designs.
+1. Theme.
+    - Use CSS themes, specifically the paper CSS theme: see the bolded reason below.
-    - In the rejected section, we were considering CSS themes, especially the paper theme, but Teresa showed us some drawings, which looked better and felicitous for the setting of a Pomodoro Timer.
+    - __Draw our own designs: we were considering CSS themes, especially the paper theme, but Teresa showed us some drawings, which looked better and felicitous for the setting of a Pomodoro Timer.__
+    - Design only using a simplistic layout and a Lillipution amount of art: most of the members felt that having a miniscule amount of art was a bit too bland for our application.
+2. Features pertaining to Francesco's Pomodoro Technique.
-4. 25-30 minute break timer after 4 Pomodoros.
-    - This is part of the core functionality of the timer, so we need to include it.
+    - __25-30 minute break timer after 4 Pomodoros: this is part of the core functionality of the timer, so we need to include it.__
-5. To-do today/Task list sheet.
-    - Only having a timer as our project would seem insipid and prosaic.
+    - __To-do today/Task list sheet: only having a timer as our project would seem insipid and prosaic.
 Adding a task list seems reasonable and achievable by the end of the quarter.
-Furthermore, it will help the user manage their tasks for the day.
+Furthermore, it will help the user manage their tasks for the day.__
+    - Activity Inventory sheet: while this is part of the Pomodoro Technique that Francesco delineated, we felt that this may inundate the development team with too many things to implement.
+It also adds a layer of complexity that goes against the idea of simplicity and intuitiveness that we want for the user.
+    - Unplanned and urgent list: same reason as above, especially because this is one of the most convoluted parts of the Pomodoro Technique.
+        - ~~Urgent task slot: IGNORE.~~
+    - Records sheet.
+    - Estimated number of Pomodoros.
+        - Allow and track multiple estimations for a single task.
+        - Evince estimated and real number of Pomodoros below timer.

 9. Records sheet.
     - Our team decided to incorporate this page because it goes along with the task list and would help the user summarize his or her performance; however, we don't want this to be too sophisticated for the sake of giving the developers enough time to work on this project.
 10. Estimated number of Pomodoros.